premanandc/cloud-curriculum/README.md

 * Strategic design
 * Tactical design

+### Distributed System Fundamentals
+* The network is reliable
+* Latency is zero
+* Bandwidth is infinite
+* The network is secure
+* Topology doesn't change
+* There is one administrator
+* Transport cost is zero

 ### Architecture styles
 * Big Ball of Mud (Monolith)
 * Unitary (Single Machine / Device)